errsole/errsole.js/docs/sqlite-storage.md

 export default errsole;
 ```

-### 3. Include the logger in your app code
+### 3. Use the logger in your app code

-Include the logger in your app code to start logging.
+To start logging, include the logger in your app code.
 Here is an example using Express:

 ```javascript
 import express from 'express';